higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

    - If additional vesting logic is needed for team tokens, implement a specific vesting schedule on-chain or confirm that the external multisig locks them.
 4. **Review Metadata Authority**
    - The `metadata_update_authority` is critical.
 If a compromised account can update metadata, it could mislead users.
 Keep it under a robust governance or burn it if not needed after final evolutions.
-5. **Check Real-World Orca CPI**
+5. **Check Real-World Meteora CPI**
-   - Ensure the `orca_whirlpools_client` usage matches the actual mainnet instructions.
+   - Ensure the `Meteora_whirlpools_client` usage matches the actual mainnet instructions.
 The code references a “simulated” single-sided liquidity approach, so confirm it’s correct on mainnet.

 ---